anjalisilva/mixMVPLN/README.md

 approaches are computationally intensive; hence the computationally efficient variational approximation framework for parameter estimation was proposed.
 The hybrid approach combines both the MCMC-based and variational approximation-based approaches.
+When the primary goal is to detect the underlying clusters (which is the case for real data analysis), the VGAs-based approach is sufficient.
+However, when the primarily goal is posterior inference, we recommend the hybrid approach as it can better yield an exact posterior similar to the MCMC-EM approach but is computationally efficient.

-### 1. Method based on Markov chain Monte Carlo expectation-maximization (MCMC-EM)
+#### 1. Method based on Markov chain Monte Carlo expectation-maximization (MCMC-EM)

 The MCMC-EM algorithm via Stan is used for parameter estimation (Stan Development Team, 2022).
 Coarse grain parallelization is an option, such